 The result?
 Devices were designed based on inaccurate readings.
 The FDA came to the company with guns drawn.
 The company paid $60,000,000 in fines.
 And, if the entire issue was not fully remediated, the FDA promised that executives would be jailed and the company would be shut down.

-While this real life situation does not include torque tools, it does highlight the importantance of maintaining the integrity of a calibration program.
+While this real-life situation does not include torque tools, it does highlight the importance of maintaining the integrity of a calibration program.

-We hear this question alot.
+Yet, we frequently hear the question, how often should I calibrate my torque tools?
 Some companies are concerned about the costs of calibration.
-The cost of warranty and repair work along with delayed or lost orders, or lost customers far outweights the cost of calibrating torque tools.
+The cost of the warranty and repair work along with delayed or lost orders, or lost customers far outweigh the cost of calibrating torque tools.

 Look at it this way.
 How long does it take to regain your reputation for quality?
 How much does that cost?

-In today's economy, it costs ten times as much to acquire a new customer as it does to keep an existing customer.
+In today's economy, it costs as much as twelve times as much to acquire a new customer as it does to keep an existing customer.

 Remember, torque wrenches can be taken out of tolerance when they are used as a hammer, dropped, thrown, or are taken over their rated capacity.

-At first glance the wrench looked fine.
-On deeper review, we found the protective plate for the radio was bent, and the entire electronics housing were bent.
+At first glance, the wrench looked fine.
+On deeper review, we found the protective plate for the radio was bent, and the entire electronics housing was bent.

-A quick look into the results log showed that the last use of that 1200 Series digital torque wrench had taken the transducer up to 960 foot poiunds.
+A quick look into the results log showed that the last use of that 1200 Series digital torque wrench had taken the transducer up to 960-foot-pounds.

 The tool needed calibration.
-Without that tool being within specified tolerance, quality would be significantly impacted.
+Without that tool being within the specified tolerance, quality would be significantly impacted.